ibowditch/userdocs/_sources/server.md.txt

 In the Week view shown above:

 * Each event from today onwards includes a symbol in the top right of the event.
+If the symbol shows
+  <span class="fas fa-user-plus" style="color:brown; font-size:20px;"></span>, you
-If the symbol shows **+**, you are not on the list of prospective attendees, but if you click the symbol this will indicate that you intend to join the activity, and your name will be added to the list.
+  are not on the list of prospective attendees, but if you click this symbol it will indicate that you intend to join the activity, and your name will be added to the list.

-* If the symbol shows as **x**, you are already on the list of prospective attendees, but if you change your mind, click the symbol and you will be removed (the symbol will change back to **+**)
+* If the symbol shows as <span class="fas fa-user-times" style="color:brown; font-size:20px;"></span>,
+  you are already on the list of prospective attendees, but if you change your mind, click the symbol and you will be removed (the symbol will change back to <span class="fas fa-user-plus" style="color:brown; font-size:20px;"></span>)

-* Past events show a tick mark in the top right if you have attended them.
+* Past events show a tick mark <span class="fas fa-user-check" style="color:brown; font-size:20px;"></span> in
+  the top right if you have attended them.
 Past events can not be changed on the calendar.

 You can always click in the centre of the event itself to {ref}`see all the details<ev-read-view>`, and confirm that you are on the list.